Gault&Millau logo

 "You're more Japanese than we are

 In 1999 or 2000 - the damned calendar plays tricks on him - Sylvain lands in Japan for the first time.
 As far as his bank account was concerned, things were looking up.
-A consultant in IT and marketing strategy, he charges a fair price for his knowledge and can afford to travel to a country renowned for its high cost of living.
-On the spot, he wants to learn more about aikido, which has definitely taken over from dance, and about the budoka, the warrior in the noble sense of the term, the expert martial arts fighter, the heir to the samurai.
+As an IT and marketing strategy consultant, he charges a fair price for his knowledge and can afford to travel to a country renowned for its high cost of living.
+On the spot, he wants to know more about aikido, which has definitely taken over from dance, and about the budoka, the warrior in the noble sense of the word, the expert martial arts fighter, the heir of the samurai.